 More on Local Issues

-Boca Raton, FL – Congresswoman Lois Frankel released the following statement today in honor of Yom Hashoah, Holocaust Remembrance Day:
+Boca Raton, FL – Congresswoman Lois Frankel (FL-22) released the following statement after the Senate’s passed the Employment Non-Discrimination Act (ENDA) today with bipartisan support:

 “I applaud the Senate for taking a historic step forward by passing ENDA.
 People must be treated fairly for the work they do without regard of their sexual orientation or gender.
 I urge the House to take up and pass this important bill.”